 The habit of declaring sympathy for the enemy will not be allowed in this department.
 Persons committing such offenses will be at once arrested with a view of being tried. . .or sent beyond our lines into the lines of their friends.
 It must be understood that treason, expressed or implied, will not be tolerated in this department.

 Burnside hoped to silence war opponents, including Clement Vallandigham, with this order.
 While the order stated that deportation of Copperheads to the Confederate States of America was the most likely punishment, Burnside commented that death might be a suitable punishment in extreme cases of disloyalty.

-Seeking additional supporters for their cause, Peace Democrats continued to hold rallies in Ohio, despite Burnside's General Order no. 38.
+Seeking additional supporters for their cause, Peace Democrats continued to hold rallies in Ohio, despite Burnside's General Orders no. 38.
 One such rally occurred on May 1, 1863 in Mount Vernon, Ohio.
-At this gathering, Ohio's leading Peace Democrats, including Vallandigham, urged attendees to denounce the Union war effort and to protest against General Order No. 38.
+At this gathering, Ohio's leading Peace Democrats, including Vallandigham, urged attendees to denounce the Union war effort and to protest against General Orders No. 38.
 In reference to the order, Vallandigham purportedly stated that he "despised it, spit upon it, trampled it under his feet."

 At least two Union officers attended the rally, and they quickly informed General Burnside of Vallandigham's statements.
 Burnside immediately dispatched soldiers to arrest the Copperhead.
 The men apprehended Vallandigham in Dayton, Ohio, this Peace Democrat's home city.
 Authorities transported him to Cincinnati, Ohio, where Burnside's headquarters was located and where Vallandigham would stand trial before a military tribunal.